Why Today’s Evolving Data Centre Needs Composability

 In this guest blog from HPE’s Marten Terpstra, he explores the adoption of cloud-based strategies and the most effective way to deliver a cloud experience on-premises.
 The full post is available to view below, as well as a link to the original at the bottom.

+In today’s digital world, change is constant – driven by the need to do things better than the competition.
+This typically means achieving much more with less, as fast and inexpensively as possible.
+Over the past several years, enterprises sought to achieve these goals by moving workloads to the public cloud.
+This move provided compute and data agility, allowing the enterprise to flex resources instantly in response to changing business needs.
 While the cloud consumption model continues to offer considerable benefits, enterprises are realizing that certain applications are better hosted on-premises in a private cloud due to security, regulatory, cost, and performance issues.
 A hybrid cloud experience is now extremely popular, giving the enterprise the advantage of different deployment options based on specific needs of a workload.
 The hybrid cloud strategy offers clear benefits over traditional IT, delivering the agility and flexibility enterprises need to be competitive.

 When choosing a hybrid cloud strategy, keep in mind today’s trends